maxshuang/maxshuang.github.io/_posts/2024-10-14-Interview-System-Design0.md

 When I was asked this question, I basically knew that the final result would not be good, because I had actually missed a lot of points in system design:

-1. Without communication, assumptions are made, assuming that API access needs to optimize latency and that latency is caused by storage.
+1. **Without communication**, assumptions are made, assuming that API access needs to optimize latency and that latency is caused by storage.
-2. Talking about system design lacks a sense of hierarchy.
+2. **Talking about system design lacks a sense of hierarchy**.
 There are actually a lot of things to say about cache, but it is a bit inappropriate to talk about it at the beginning.
 It should be another functional sub-requirement, such as optimizing performance.
 Note that it is actually another sub-problem, and now I haven't finished talking about the top-level problem, so I shouldn't go into it in depth.

 To make up for it here, I still talked about some cache-related technical knowledge, such as using the API gateway's metric to count interface delays, using opentrace to do distributed tracing of the backend system to determine the delay optimization points, and counting the statistical data distribution from the API gateway's log to determine the optimal cache capacity.
 For example, the different locations where the cache can be placed (client/CDN/server) and the geo+data locality features, the cache's read and write methods (read aside/read through/write through, etc.), different cache eviction policies (LRU/LFU/TTL), cache avalanche/penetration and other issues.